bas-ansible-roles-collection/system-ssh/README.md

 * Values **MUST** use one of these options, as determined by the `SSH` Daemon configuration file:
   * `yes`
   * `no`
-* Values **MUST** be quoted to prevent Ansible coercing values to True/False which is invalid for this option
+* Values **MUST** be quoted to prevent Ansible coercing values to True/False which is invalid for this variable
 * Where not specified, a value of `no` will be assumed
-* Default: 'no'
+* Default: `no`

 #### *system_ssh_use_fail2ban*

 * **MAY** be specified
 * Specifies whether `fail2ban` should be installed and configured to protect against brute forced SSH logins
-* This option is used as a 'feature flag' for whether tasks related to `fail2ban` will be applied
+* This variable is used as a 'feature flag' for whether tasks related to `fail2ban` will be applied
 * Values **MUST** use one of these options, as determined by the `SSH` Daemon configuration file:
   * `true`
   * `false`
 * Values **SHOULD NOT** be quoted to prevent Ansible coercing values to a string
 * Where not specified, a value of `true` will be assumed
-* Default: 'true'
+* Default: `true`

 ## Developing